gm3g11/AE-VAE-GAN/README.md

 frozen_params(G)
 free_params(D)

 c.
 The network should be designed deliberately.
 If too shallow, the image is blurred.
 If too deep the image is almost black and couldn't see the brain.

+4. Summuray
+VAE_DCGAN could help to denoise and the recovered images are also deblured compared to VAE results.